Many of our clients often have questions and queries about cochlear implants:

 What can I expect with surgery?

-Cochlear Implant surgery is a routine procedure performed in hospital.
+Cochlear Implant surgery is a routine procedure performed in the hospital.
 The surgery usually takes one to three hours and is performed by an Ear, Nose and Throat surgeon (ENT).

-Two to three weeks after surgery, your sound processor is programmed to meet your unique hearing needs before it is switched on.
+The day after surgery, your sound processor is programmed to meet your unique hearing needs before it is switched on.
 Many clients have told us this is their most memorable moment...as it is the point where their life begins again.

 Can I take advantage of future advancements?